justinphan3110/DeBruijn-Card-Trick/README.md

   1 or 0.
 You can use a program online at
   [de Bruijn arbitrary sequences](http://www.hakank.org/comb/debruijn_arb.cgi)

-  In which you will type in the N as 52 as there are 52 cards in the deck and 2 as the Base
+  In which you will type in the N as 52 as there are 52 cards in the deck and 2 as the Base because we only need BLACK and RED
+  (0 and 1 respectively) for this magic trick

   ![image](https://user-images.githubusercontent.com/44376091/49333624-f6877100-f58f-11e8-924c-8838d195d3a8.png)